 To participate in this immersion program, you must be in good academic standing and have the minimum 2.3 GPA required.
-We check grades at the end of the spring semester prior to departure.
-If you are on probation, we will need to check with the faculty leader to see if you will be allowed to participate.
+Your grades are checked at the end of spring semester prior to departure.
+If you are on probation, you will need approval from the faculty leaders to participate.
 If you have been suspended, you will not be allowed to participate in the program.